IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 9. Monitor freshness and compliance in dashboards.

-10. Train domain teams so they can publish contracts on their own.
+10. Train domain teams to publish contracts on their own.

 Key takeaways